-(2) General and Administrative: Legal and Audit - Budget Deficit (\$1,015,881)
+(1) General and Administrative: Legal and Audit - Budgeted Deficit (\$676,762)

-There were significant unanticipated legal and advisory fees in excess of \$1.0 million related to Cooper Union's real estate assets.
-These assets are critical to Cooper Union's long-term success and were approved by the Board and, pursuant to the Consent Decree, recommended by the Financial Monitor as an "ex-budget" expenditure.
+There were unanticipated legal and advisory fees in excess of \$1.4 million related to Cooper Union's real estate assets that resulted in a \$676,762 budget deficit.
+The real estate activity and general legal costs increased to more than \$2.0 million in comparison to the \$1.3 million that was originally budgeted.
+These real estate assets are critical to Cooper Union's long-term success and the legal and advisory fees were approved by the Board and, pursuant to the Consent Decree, recommended by the Financial Monitor as an "ex-budget" expenditure.
 If Cooper Union had not incurred these additional Board approved expenses, the total Legal and Audit actual expenditure variance would have been below the \$100,000 threshold.

-(3) Safety: Security - Budget Deficit (\$239,052)
+(2) Facilities: Utilities - Budgeted Deficit (\$393,910)